RDS-06/digit-classifier-cnn/README.md

 It also includes an interactive GUI where users can draw digits and get real-time predictions.

 🚀 Features
-CNN model trained on the MNIST dataset
+CNN model trained on MNIST dataset
 High accuracy on test data
 Predicts handwritten digits from images
 Interactive Tkinter GUI for drawing digits